JeanRev/TeamcityDockerCloudPlugin/README.md

 4. Register and configure a Docker image hosting the build agent.
 You can test the image directly from the same configuration page.

 By default, the [official TeamCity agent images](https://hub.docker.com/r/jetbrains/teamcity-agent/) will be used.
-These images are usable without any additional configuration, but you may need to tune the container settings a little if you have specific build requirements, such as accessing resources on the host filesystem.
+These images are usable without any additional configuration, but you may need to tune the container settings a little depending on your build requirements.

 ## Build
 This project uses Gradle [Kotlin](https://kotlinlang.org/) scripts to build and package the plugin.
 To create the plugin archive simple run the